Truth (British periodical): Political controversy

-A major controversy on Truth and its political agenda came during World War II, when false allegations were made implying that it was sympathetic to Nazi Germany.
+A major controversy on Truth and its political agenda came during World War II.
 Josiah Wedgwood, a Labour MP, spoke in Parliament in October 1941 accusing Truth of being fascist and "a Quisling paper" and called for publication to be halted.

-This situation was particularly embarrassing, as the publication had been virtually under the ownership of the Conservative Party for five years by that date, having been bought by the National Publicity Bureau and with Lord Luke of Pavenham as Chairman of Directors.
+This situation was particularly embarrassing, as the publication had been virtually under the ownership of the Conservative Party for five years by that date, having been bought by the National Publicity Bureau and with Lord Luke as Chairman of Directors.
 The allegations were rebutted, Truth continued to be published, and the Home Office successfully reduced the debate.
 Collin Brooks had taken over the Editorship of Truth a year earlier, Friday 15 November 1940, and was editor from 1940 to 1953.
 His deputy was A. K. Chesterton, who had earlier been associated with Oswald Mosley's fascist movement and later became chairman of the far right-wing National Front.